detailnet/dfw-locale-module/README.md

   6. Open `configs/application.config.php` and add following key to your `modules`:

      ```php
-     'Detail\Locale',
+     'Denner\Client',
      ```

-  7. Copy `vendor/detailnet/dfw-locale-module/config/detail_locale.local.php.dist` into your application's
+  7. Copy `vendor/detailnet/dfw-locale-module/config/denner_client.local.php.dist` into your application's
-     `config/autoload` directory, rename it to `detail_locale.local.php` and make the appropriate changes.
+     `config/autoload` directory, rename it to `denner_client.local.php` and make the appropriate changes.

 ## Usage
 tbd